igib-rna-tails/gw3-RACE_analysis/README.md

 ### 5. Optional: Visualization with R
 Here you can find a library in R for data visualization (prepared by Maciej Grochowski): https://github.com/igib-rna-tails/gw3-RACE_vizualization.

+*Scripts were tested on a computer (16 GB RAM) running Ubuntu 20.04, with Python version 3.9.15.
+The versions of individual programs were following the requirements file.
+If a version is not specified in the file, please install the latest available version.*